sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ### Advanced cluster usage : loading modules

-During our various analysis, we will call upon numerous software.
+During our various analyses, we will call upon numerous software.

 Fortunately, in most cases we do not have to install each of these ourselves onto the cluster : they have already been packaged, prepared and made available to you or your code. <!-- Thank your sys admins!-->